uvalib/API-Endpoint-Lambdas/spaceeventsjson/README.md

 For node modules to be available in the Lambda console you need to perform the following steps:
 1. Make sure that you've performed `npm install` to get the required node modules installed.
-2. Zip up the *contents* of this directory, `zip -r emsspacesjson.zip .`
+2. Zip up the *contents* of this directory, `zip -r spaceeventsjson.zip .`
-3. Use AWS CLI to upload the code to Lamdba web interface `aws lambda update-function-code --function-name emsSpacesJson --zip-file fileb://./emsspacesjson.zip`
+3. Use AWS CLI to upload the code to Lamdba web interface `aws lambda update-function-code --function-name spaceEventsJson --zip-file fileb://./spaceeventsjson.zip`

 Note: If this fails because of fileb setting, you may need to specify the full path to the zip file.

 Note: If the upload fails due to the function not being found in Lamdba because of your default AWS configuration region then you may need to edit that or add a parameter to the aws CLI command.